micki0271/epaper-ux-esp32/README.md

 Epaper-UX-Esp32
 ===============
-This repository will be a explororing the possibilities to use touch panels on epaper to make UX using C++ and LittleVGL on ESP32.
+This repository will research the possibilities to use touch panels on epaper to make UX using C++ and LittleVGL on ESP32.

 FT6X36 is a library for self-capacitive touch panel controllers produced by FocalTech Systems (FT6236/FT6336/FT6436L/FT6436)